-Hallucinogens are also known as psychedelics.
-The effects vary; a user's reactions can vary by occasion.
+These are also known as psychedelics.
+The effects vary; the same person may have different reactions on different occasions.
 Most users are affected by changes in time and space perception, delusions, and hallucinations.
 The effects may be mild or overwhelming, depending on the dose and quantity or the drug.

-Physical reactions range from minor changes, such as dilated pupils or an increase in temperature and heartbeat, to major changes, such as tumors.
-High doses can significantly alter the state of consciousness.
+Physical reactions range from minor changes such as dilated pupils, a rise in temperature and heartbeat, to tumors.
+High doses can greatly alter the state of consciousness.

-After taking a hallucinogenic drug, the user loses control of thought processes.
-Although many perceptions are benign, others may cause panic or may make the user believe he or she cannot be harmed.
-Such delusions can be dangerous.
+After taking a hallucinogenic, the user loses control of thought processes.
+Although many perceptions are pleasant, others may cause panic or may make a person believe that he or she cannot be harmed.
+These delusions can be quite dangerous.